benjamindkilleen/artifice/log.md

   set from the semantically annotated data.
 * From experiments, we generate the images as PNGs, the labels as a single .npy file, and the semantic annotations as PNGs as well.

+## April 1, 2019: Batch results

+Batching the transformation operations resulted in much faster epochs.
+Now, a single epoch takes about 4-5 minutes, whereas without batched transformations, a single epoch could take about 24 minutes.
+This approximately 4x speedup correlates with the (untiled) batch size of 4, showing that the majority of time is spent generating the actual examples.

+The training exhibits this really strange behavior where the first few examples take quite a long time, possibly to build the computation graph, after which batches of 16 examples (weirdly enough) are processed very quickly before a slight pause.
+Unknown if changing the batch size affects this behavior, but it shows that the GPU is being underutilized during data generation on the CPU.

+Still much quicker than unbatched data generation.